min9kwak/preprocessing/README.md

 This script performs preprocessing on all MRI and ROI files in the data folder and saves the results of each preprocessing step.
 Refer to the [Data Folder Structure](#data-folder-structure) section for the file organization format.

-The following modality images and ROIs are supported: t1 (T1), t2 (T2), t1c (T1Gd), fla (Flair).
+The following modality images, ROIs, and biopsies are supported: t1 (T1), t2 (T2), t1c (T1Gd), fla (Flair).
-The center modality is determined based on the following priority: t1c, t2, t1, flair.
+The center modality is determined based on the following priority: t1c, t2, t1, fla.
 The remaining modalities become moving modalities.
 Preprocessing is performed even if not all four modalities are present.
 All MRI images available for each patient undergo transformation.
 However, ROIs are only transformed if the corresponding MRI modality is present.